-There are 3 government agencies who back mortgage loans: the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA) and the U.S. Department of Veteran Affairs (VA).
+There are 3 government agencies that back mortgage loans: the Federal Housing Administration (FHA), the U.S. Department of Agriculture (USDA), and the U.S. Department of Veteran Affairs (VA).

-FHA loans help make home ownership possible for borrowers who don’t have a large down payment saved up and may not have a strong credit score.
+FHA loans help make homeownership possible for borrowers who don’t have a large down payment saved up and may not have a strong credit score.
 You’ll need a minimum FICO score of 580 if you wish to take advantage of the minimum 3.5% down payment, but you can get by with a credit score of 500 if you put down at least 10%.
 Private Mortgage Insurance (PMI) is required for loans with less than a 20% down payment.
-FHA loans can be a great option for first-time home buyers who may not have a large down payment but are ready to move from renting to owning and begin building equity in their home.
+FHA loans can be a great option for first-time homebuyers who may not have a large down payment but are ready to move from renting to owning and begin building equity in their homes.

 Pros of Government Insured Mortgages